AviatrixSystems/Docs/HowTos/copilot_faq.rst

 Are the traffic flow records coming from controller or gateways?
 ===============================================================================

-While  is configured in the controller, but the actual flows come from the gateways directly to CoPilot's instance.
+While it is configured in the controller, but the actual flows come from the gateways directly to CoPilot's instance.

 What protocol does CoPilot use to talk to its controller?
 ===============================================================================